akauppi/rg4esm/package/README.md

 - clicks

 <!-- tbd. what does "navigation events" and "clicks" mean?

-- [ ] are SPA page changes included?
 -->

 In addition, your code can provide custom breadcrumb data.